 This is equivalent of the tax most people pay - 20% - which gives the scheme its name, ‘tax-free’.
 The government will top up the account with 20% of childcare costs up to a total of £10,000 - the equivalent of up to £2,000 support per child per year (or £4,000 for disabled children).

 3. The scheme will be available for children up to the age of 12

 It will also be available for children with disabilities up to the age of 17, as their childcare costs can stay high throughout their teenage years.

-4. To qualify, parents will have to be in work, and each earning just over an average of £100 a week and not more than £100,000 each per year
+4. To qualify, parents will have to be in work, and each earning around £115 a week and not more than £100,000 each per year

 The scheme is designed to be flexible for parents if, for example, they want to get back to work after the birth of a child or work part-time.

 5. Any eligible working family can use the Tax-Free Childcare scheme - it doesn’t rely on employers offering it

 Tax-Free Childcare doesn’t rely on employers offering the scheme, unlike the current scheme Employer-Supported Childcare.
 Any working family can use Tax-Free Childcare, provided they meet the eligibility requirements.

 6. The scheme will also be available for parents who are self-employed

 Self-employed parents will be able to get support with childcare costs in Tax-Free Childcare, unlike the current scheme (Employer-Supported Childcare) which is not available to self-employed parents.
 To support newly self-employed parents, the government is introducing a ‘start-up’ period.
 During this, self-employed parents won’t have to earn the minimum income level.

 The scheme will also be available to parents on paid sick leave and paid and unpaid statutory maternity, paternity and adoption leave.

 7. If you currently receive Employer-Supported Childcare then you can continue to do so